 - electrocardiogram (EKG or ECG)

-- ambulatory monitoring (Holter monitor or event recorder)
+- monitoring (Holter or mobile cardiac monitor or event recorder)

 What additional tests may be ordered after AFib is diagnosed?